AarogyaPandey/personal-profile/README.md

-# Anil Raj Rimal - Personal Portfolio
+# Gorakh Nath Pandey - Personal Portfolio

 Welcome to the repository for Anil Raj Rimal's personal portfolio website.
 This repository contains the HTML and CSS code that powers Anil's personal webpage, providing a platform for sharing his skills, contact information, and more.